“Creativity is contagious. Pass it on.”

 Dr. Alicia von Schenk

-Alicia has currently finished her Ph.D.
+Alicia was a postdoctoral researcher on Human-Machine Interaction and AI Governance at the Center for Humans and Machines of the Max Planck Institute for Human Development in Berlin.
+Previously, she obtained a Ph.D.
 (Dr. rer. pol.) in Economics at Goethe University Frankfurt with a summa cum laude.
 Her thesis on ‘Organizational Behavior and Economic and Ethical Implications of Artificial Intelligence’ addresses inefficiencies in human decision-making and strives to enrich a microeconomic perspective on the potential of AI and new technologies to contribute to productive, satisfactory work environments.
-She has acquired a Master’s degree in Mathematics by the age of 20 and additionally holds a Master’s degree in Quantitative Economics.
+She acquired a Master’s degree in Mathematics by the age of 20 and additionally holds a Master’s degree in Quantitative Economics.
 She is passionate about developing innovative research and ideas and firmly believes in the potential of co-creation, be it in academia or in companies.

 Dr. Victor Klockmann

-Victor has currently finished his Ph.D.
-(Dr. rer. pol.) in Economics at Goethe University Frankfurt with a summa cum laude.
+Victor has finished his Ph.D.
+(Dr. rer. pol.) in Economics at Goethe University Frankfurt with a summa cum laude and was employed as a postdoctoral researcher at the Center for Humans and Machines of the Max Planck Institute for Human Development in Berlin.
 Before achieving a Master’s degree in Quantitative Economics, he completed Bachelor and Master studies in Mathematics at the Goethe University Frankfurt.
-His doctoral thesis, titled ‘Essays on Human Biases and the Economics of New Technologies’, takes a look at self-serving distortions in human thinking and how technological advances, such as AI, affect our decision-making and the demand for skills on the labor market.
-Inspired by work on complex mathematical problems, he has the urge to foster brainstorming and teamwork in a broad range of work environments.
+His doctoral thesis, titled ‘Essays on Human Biases and the Economics of New Technologies’ takes a look at self-serving distortions in human thinking and how technological advances, such as artificial intelligence, affect our decision-making and the demand for skills in the labor market.
+Inspired by work on complex mathematical problems, he has the urge to foster brainstorming and teamwork in various work environments.